 ●Although associated clinically important traumatic brain injury (ciTBI), (ie, intracranial injury requiring neurosurgical intervention, intensive monitoring and supportive care, prolonged hospitalization; a depressed skull fracture requiring elevation; or a basilar skull fractures) occurs in a small percentage of children and infants who have a normal neurologic examination at presentation, it must be recognized in order to prevent deterioration and subsequent morbidity or mortality.
 In addition, abusive head trauma must also be identified because it often results in serious intracranial injury and carries a significant risk of recurrence.
 (See 'Clinically important traumatic brain injury' above and 'Incidence of brain injury' above and "Minor head trauma in infants and children: Management", section on 'Definitions'.)

 ●Features of the history and physical examination along with careful observation in children with equivocal findings usually identify children who have sustained a ciTBI and warrant neuroimaging.
-(See 'History' above and 'Physical examination' above and 'Predictors of traumatic brain injury' above.)
+(See 'History' above and 'Physical examination' above and 'Approach' above.)

 ●Those who are at an increased risk for ciTBI that may require neurosurgical intervention or intensive care or monitoring should be initially imaged with unenhanced computed tomography (CT).
 Skull radiography is of little or no added value if a head CT is performed.
 (See 'Neuroimaging' above and 'Skull radiographs' above.)